PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 |

-  Configure inbound and outbound security rules referencing the tag and external-list.
+  Finally, configure inbound and outbound security rules referencing the tag and external-list.
 In order to add Security rules please navigate through the following, **Policy->Security->Add**.
 Note that the rule names are prepended with the EDL name.
 In later steps variables are used in the rule names to map the EDL and ensure rule names are unique.

   .. image:: /images/set_command_tutorial/navigate_security_policy.png
-      :width: 400
+      :width: 800
+|

   .. image:: /images/set_command_tutorial/security_policy_add.png
-      :width: 400
+      :width: 800

-  If you want to be able to generate your set commands skillet in offline mode don't forget to save a modified configuration snapshot of your NGFW here just like we did earlier in this section.
+  If you want to be able to generate your set commands skillet in offline mode later in the tutorial, don't forget to commit and save a modified configuration snapshot of your NGFW here just like we did earlier in this section.

 Generate the Set Commands Skillet Online Mode